 - Provide a name, choose a client type (public or confidential), register redirect URIs, and select the scopes your app needs.

-- Mighty issues a Client ID and (for confidential clients) a Client Secret, shown once.
+- Mighty issues a Client ID and (for confidential clients) a Client Secret.

 Authorization Code flow